 Breakthroughs in nanotechnology allow materials science companies to configure pathways for 2D, or single-layer, materials.
 Possessing inherent thermal conductivity and mechanical strength, 2D materials endow industrial applications with enhanced capabilities.
 However, a majority of 2D materials, such as germanene, silicene, stanene, and phosphorene, are still under development, excluding graphene.
-As the first 2D material successfully commercialized, graphene improves tensile strength, intra-sheet strength, surface durability, electron mobility, flexibility, and thermal resistance in a multitude of commercial markets.
-These sectors span electronic displays, supercapacitors, automotive, construction paints, and plastic manufacturing.
+As the first 2D material successfully commercialized, graphene improves tensile strength, intra-sheet strength, surface durability, electron mobility, flexibility, and thermal resistance.
+The sectors utilizing graphene include electronic displays, supercapacitors, automotive, construction paints, and plastic manufacturing.

 9. Surface Engineering

-Israeli startup SolCold develops a surface modification innovation, based on a nano filter and an active cooling paint.
-Using anti-stokes fluorescence technology, SolCold strives to transform heat and radiation from the sun into a low-cost cooling system.
+Israeli startup SolCold develops a surface modification solution based on a nano filter and an active cooling paint.
+Using anti-stokes fluorescence technology, the startup transforms heat and radiation from the sun into a low-cost cooling system.
 The startup’s technology creates a reverse relationship between solar activity and heat transfer.
 This solution caters to the transportation, construction, agriculture, and textile industries.

-British startup OPUS Materials engineers innovative anti-soiling and self-cleaning coatings for the aerospace, telecom, construction, mobility, marine, and renewable energy sectors.
-The company aims at improving fuel consumption and airflow, diminishing corrosion, and optimizing materials efficiency.
-Additionally, OPUS allows for creating coating materials by design, and also supports the establishment of corresponding supply chains.
+UK-based startup OPUS Materials engineers innovative anti-soiling and self-cleaning coatings for the aerospace, mobility, marine, and renewable energy industries.
+The startup’s solution improves fuel consumption and airflow, reduces corrosion, and optimizes materials efficiency.
+Additionally, OPUS Materials allows for creating coating materials by design and also supports the establishment of corresponding supply chains.

 10. Materials Management 4.0

-Industry 4.0 is changing the face of manufacturing value chains, inducing the implementation of its practices in material management, handling, and processing.
+Industry 4.0 is inducing the implementation of its practices in materials management, handling, and processing.
 Spanning autonomous mining and advanced automated fabrication to robotic manipulations and cloud computing, the materials sector is being rapidly digitized and interconnected.
-As a result, the development of new materials comes in parallel with their industrial adaptation through the fourth-generation of industrial technologies.
+As a result, the development of new materials comes in parallel with their industrial adaptation through the fourth generation of industrial technologies.

 Israeli startup INTSITE intends to solve material handling and mining inefficiencies with a set of AI-enhanced automation solutions.
 The startup optimizes movement trajectories, machine-to-machine communications, and machine vision algorithms.
 In addition, INTSITE’s connected autonomous heavy machinery enables site owners to increase material handling productivity and organizational effectiveness.

-The US-based startup Seriforge is working to bring automation to carbon fiber manufacturing in order to achieve high mass production rates and fast cycle times.
-Seriforge elaborates patented stitching and net-shape pre-forming procedures.
-The startup’s solution allows for the scalable fabrication of carbon fiber parts that also incorporate different designs.
+US-based startup Seriforge automates carbon fiber manufacturing to achieve high mass production rates and fast cycle times. the startup’s patented stitching and net-shape pre-forming procedures allow for the scalable fabrication of carbon fiber parts.

 Industrial breakthroughs commonly go hand-in-hand with new materials development.
-Rapid advancements in materials science further allow accelerating research and experimentation while enhancing materials’ sustainability, lightweighting, nanomolecular, and programmable qualities.
-In turn, early adopters of these materials industry trends, in aerospace, automotive, manufacturing, energy, logistics, and packaging, reap the benefits of emerging innovations.
-It’s worth identifying and implementing materials innovations, considering the wide-ranging applications of new materials in industrial, commercial, and also for household products.
+Rapid advancements in materials science further accelerate research and experimentation while enhancing materials’ sustainability, lightweighting, nanomolecular, and programmable qualities.
+In turn, early adopters of materials trends in aerospace, automotive, manufacturing, energy, and packaging, reap the benefits of emerging innovations.
+It is worth identifying materials innovations, considering the wide-ranging applications of new materials in industrial, commercial, and also household products.